skiselev/isa-super-vga/README.md

 ## Errata

+### Version 1.1
+* C17 is incorrectly marked as 1 uF on the silkscreen.
+The correct value is 1 nF, as shown in the BoM.
+Also see **Display Type Detection** note above.

 ### Version 1.0

 * The original IBM PC, the original IBM XT, and XT clones that closely follow IBM XT schematic do not implement the ALE signal properly.
 In these computers the ALE signal occasionally activated during DMA cycles, for example during memory refresh, while the address on the address bus is invalid.
 This confuses the Trident TVGA controller.
 The following rework is required to make ISA Super VGA work in these computers: The TVGA9000 ALE signal needs to be disconnected from the ISA ALE signal, and connected to the 5V power signal.
 The photo below shows such modification (photo credit: [keropi](https://forum.vcfed.org/index.php?members/keropi.23086/) at [VCFed forum](https://forum.vcfed.org/index.php)).

 ![ISA SVGA ALE Fix](images/ISA_SVGA-ALE_Fix-800px.jpg)